 Round VII (2022/23)

-Below is a summary of the outstanding initiatives supported by Digital Xtra during the charity’s seventh round of grant funding.
+A summary of the outstanding initiatives supported by Digital Xtra during the charity’s seventh round of grant funding.
 In total, 35 extracurricular tech initiatives were awarded grants of up to £5,000 each.

 This year, Digital Xtra received significantly more applications than previous years highlighting the growing demand for extracurricular tech activities in Scotland.
 After a lengthy evaluation process, the charity is pleased to be supporting 35 schools and educational organisations during the charity’s seventh round of grant awards.
 The 35 grants cover 24 Local Authorities and include 23 primary schools, 3 secondary schools, 3 colleges or universities, 2 libraries, and 4 additional educational bodies with a projected engagement of 7,488 children and young people, including 3,929 girls and young women.
 Please read the full Round VII (2022/23) Impact Report here.